af/shamus/README.md

    }
    ```

 #.
-Still in your project's root directory, enter `sentinel` from the terminal.
+Still in your project's root directory, enter `shamus` from the terminal.
-   Sentinel should start and report jshint's results.
+   Shamus should start and report jshint's results.

 License